dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInArtisanOutput()`

-Checks if artisan output not contains specified string:
+Check if artisan output doesn't contain specified string:

 ```php
 $this->dontSeeInArtisanOutput('Universe');
 ```

-Also, path to text file can be provided:
+You can pass the path to the text file:

 ```php
 $this->dontSeeInArtisanOutput('wrong-needle.txt');